WeblateOrg/weblate/docs/admin/config.rst

 URL_PREFIX
 ----------

-This settings allows you to run Weblate under some path (otherwise it relies on being run from the webserver root).
+This setting allows you to run Weblate under some path (otherwise it relies on being run from the webserver root).

 .. note::